Memphis Depay: Senior

 Memphis was among the final 26 players selected by coach Frank de Boer to represent Netherlands in Euro 2020.
 He scored twice in four matches as Netherlands were eliminated in the round of 16 stage by Czech Republic.

 On 7 September 2021, Memphis scored his first international hat-trick in a 2022 World Cup qualification 6–1 win over Turkey, reaching 33 goals and equaling Johan Cruyff's and Abe Lenstra's goalscoring tallies for the Netherlands.

-Depay scored a last-minute winner against Wales on 14 June 2022 in the UEFA Nations League, taking him to 42 international goals, level with Klaas-Jan Huntelaar.
+Memphis scored a last-minute winner against Wales on 14 June 2022 in the UEFA Nations League, taking him to 42 international goals, level with Klaas-Jan Huntelaar.

 In November 2022, he was named in the Dutch squad for the 2022 FIFA World Cup in Qatar.
-On 3 December, he scored a goal in a 3–1 win over the United States in the round of 16, to become the second all-time top scorer for his country with 43 goals.
+On 3 December, he scored a goal in a 3–1 win over the United States in the round of 16, to become the second all-time top scorer for his country with 43 goals, behind Robin van Persie's 50.

+On 29 May 2024, Memphis was named in the Netherlands' squad for UEFA Euro 2024.
+On 23 March 2025, he played his 100th international match for the Netherlands, scoring a goal in a 3–3 away draw against Spain during the Nations League quarter-finals, which ultimately ended in a defeat on penalties.

+On 10 June 2025, in a 2026 FIFA World Cup qualification game against Malta, he scored his 49th and 50th international goals, to become joint top goalscorer of Netherlands with Robin van Persie.
+He made the record his own when he opened the scoring against Lithuania on 7 September, taking him to 51 goals for Oranje.
+He then scored the winning goal as the Netherlands won 3–2.
+"I'm super proud and very glad I got past Robin.
+I thanked everyone in the dressing room," he told Nederlandse Omroep Stichting.
+"I also want to thank old teammates like Klaas-Jan Huntelaar and Arjen Robben, for example.
+They inspired me.
+The same goes for Patrick Kluivert.
+It was because of him that I wanted to reach the Dutch national team."